 Neufeld and his organization continue to stage protests to get Correctional Services Canada to return to the original model that prompted almost a decade of demonstrations to restore the prison farms after they were closed.

-I spoke by phone with Neufeld at his home in Kingston.Listen
+I spoke by phone with Neufeld at his home near Kingston.Listen